How to Eat Healthy At A Middle Eastern Restaurant

 Hummus has become one of the hot health foods of the last few years, and for good reason.
 Made from chickpeas and ground sesame seeds, plus olive oil (although most commercial brands use cheaper canola oil), hummus is packed with fiber, protein, and healthy fats.
 But a large pita can run you 165 calories, and just because it feels foreign doesn't make it anything more than plain empty carbs.
 Ask for a side of veggie sticks along with your pita to keep calories to a minimum.

-A tasty, creamy eggplant dip that looks like it contains mayo, but actually is made from eggplants, tahini and olive oil (one of the Best Fats for Weight Loss).
-We’ve giving it the green light.
+A tasty, creamy eggplant dip that looks like it contains mayo, but actually is made from eggplants, tahini and olive oil (one of the best fats for weight loss).
+We've given it the green light.

-A super-healthy choice, tabbouleh is made of chopped parsley (an unsung superstar that’s one of these Greens Healthier than Kale), plus tomatoes and bulgur with a dash of olive oil and lemon juice.
-Bulgur is a grain that contains 8 grams of fiber per cooked cup, so it’s sure to keep you satiated without weighing you down.
+A super-healthy choice, tabbouleh is made of chopped parsley, plus tomatoes and bulgur with a dash of olive oil and lemon juice.
+Bulgur is a grain that contains 8 grams of fiber per cooked cup, so it's sure to keep you satiated without weighing you down.

 Falafel & Kibbeh